kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/03-Cluster-Setup-and-Hardening/49-Cipher-Suites.md

 # Securing Control Plane Communications with Ciphers

 As we have already covered in previous lectures, communication between clients and API server, and also between the Kubernetes components is by way of Mutual TLS (mTLS).
-TLS works by use of Public Key Encryption, and the encryption is peformed by cryptographic mathematical algorithms known as _ciphers_.
+TLS works by use of Public Key Encryption, and the encryption is performed by cryptographic mathematical algorithms known as _ciphers_.
 Mathematicians discover new ciphers from time to time that are more secure than their predecessors.

 Each time a new cipher is discovered, it has to work its way into general usage, that is, that the software libraries that implement encryption need to be updated with the new cipher, whilst remaining compatible with the existing well-known ciphers.
 These updates have to find their way into all software that makes use of HTTPS (TLS) protocols including, but not limited to